AshGw/AES-256/README.md

 **Note** that in `AshDatabase.py` I'm using `dataclasses` module which was introduced in `python 3.7`, so make sure to install it if you have an older version.

 ### Usage ##
-In the module I'm providing built in functions to make it easier to perform usual queries on Sqlite tables , by default it creates a table `Classified` with two deafult columns :
+In the module I'm providing built-in functions to make it easier to perform usual queries on Sqlite tables , by default it creates a table `Classified` with two deafult columns :

 **content** : This can be a single character or a whole movie in binary, that depends on your specific needs.